BigBrownMan/musume_game_extractor/README.md

 - Find a way to download the assets corretly since the URL format can be quite weird.
 Right now it only download the first couple of girls/allies correctly

+## Executing the code

+- You will need to install Python: https://www.python.org/downloads/
+- Download the main.py file found in this repo
+- Open a termina in Windows or Linux
+- go to the folder you downloaded main.py
+- Run the following command: python3 main.py